affinitydb/doc/pathSQL reference.md

 [transaction_sub.sql](./sources/pathsql/transaction_sub.html).

 Note:
-1. mvStore doesn't support isolation level READ UNCOMMITTED.
+1. ChaosDB doesn't support isolation level READ UNCOMMITTED.
 2. When READ ONLY is specified, no operation in this transaction must write, otherwise the transaction will fail.
-3. When READ ONLY is specified, mvStore uses the Read-Only Multi-Version Concurrency Control (ROMV), which will not block (or be blocked by) any read/write transaction.
+3. When READ ONLY is specified, ChaosDB uses the Read-Only Multi-Version Concurrency Control (ROMV), which will not block (or be blocked by) any read/write transaction.

 #### End a Transaction
 ##### COMMIT